dredgos/photography-portfolio-project/README.md

-# photography-portfolio-project
+# Photography portfolio project

-A photography portfolio project built using just HTML and CSS based on a design which was provided.
+A photography portfolio project built using HTML and CSS based on a design which was provided.

 Built following an atomic design process, building a pattern library of the individual elements which were then transferred into the main site build.